-Nikolas Anthrakidis (Greek) - After obtaining his MSc in International Hospitality Management from Wittenborg, Nikolas Anthrakidis opened a boutique hotel in the centre of Athens, Greece.
+Nikolas Anthrakidis (Greece) - After obtaining his MSc in International Hospitality Management from Wittenborg, Nikolas Anthrakidis opened a boutique hotel in the centre of Athens, Greece.

-“The MSc helped to broaden my horizon and I started thinking more business-oriented.
+“The MSc helped to broaden my horizons and I started thinking more business oriented.
 Initially, I wanted to find a management position in the tourism and hospitality industry.
 However, the tutor said she was surprised that none of us wanted to run our own businesses.
 That changed everything about my way of thinking.
-I started imagining how I can find the funds, how can I run and own a hotel.
-After 3 years of thinking and planning I opened my hotel.”
+I started imagining how I could find the funds, how I could run and own a hotel.
+After 3 years of thinking and planning, I opened my hotel.”

 This course focuses on management development in the global hospitality industry - not only addressing core business and management subjects, but also hospitality as a global phenomenon and how it is consumed by cultures and societies.

 The course is ideally suited for graduates wishing to increase their knowledge in a specialist sector, people in the early stages of their careers looking to develop them further, or for people seeking a change in career direction.

 Wittenborg University and the University of Brighton have a strong vocational background and we have developed a very high-profile industry network, including many blue-chip organisations.

 Full-time students attend workshops three days per week from October to May.
 The modules are delivered intensively over consecutive days in the so-called 'block format', which means that each module has 6 days of teaching split into two blocks of 3 days.
 Teaching methods include group work, case studies, presentations, and live projects.
 The course is delivered through a variety of approaches including lectures, presentations, tutorials and case studies, with an emphasis on interactive learning.
 Each module is taught by two lecturers, one from the University of Brighton and one from Wittenborg University.
 The full course is taught in Apeldoorn.